matteosaponati/predictive_neuron/figures/README.md

 #### example usage

-- just run 'python fig1_example.py' to reproduce all the panels in Figure 1
+- just run `python fig1_example.py` to reproduce all the panels in Figure 1